-Huge chunks of Blue Mountains National Park have been burnt in the October 2013 fires, and other areas were closed for safety reasons.
+Huge chunks of Blue Mountains National Park were burnt in the October 2013 fires, and some tracks may still be closed for safety reasons.
+That said, most tracks I've reviewed below weren't burnt.
 Check the current closure status with NPWS BEFORE you head out.

 As a kid I rode Malvern Stars and dragsters around the streets of Blaxland and hit the trails on a lawn mower engined mini bike.
 Nowadays, I'm still in the Blue Mountains, and do my trail riding on mountain bikes - there are some great trails locally (some with spectacular views), and some big hills to struggle up, but big hills are great fun going back down - surely the only reason uphills exist.